dinalamdany/slang/manual.md

 ## Declarations

 ### Variable
+Variables can be defined within the main function, within individual functions, or within an init/always block.
 Variables may be declared and then defined, or done both at the same time.
 Declaration:
 int a;